 This is closely related to questions of “national competitiveness,” below.

 This is a way to talk about the Finance Curse’s global dimensions, and how they hurt the country hosting oversized finance.
 It’s perhaps the most complicated concept to convey.
 We’re told our countries must ‘compete’ and be ‘competitive.’
 We need a ‘competitive’ tax system and a ‘competitive’ financial centre.
 It sounds great!
 Motherhood and apple pie!
 Who wants to be ‘uncompetitive.’?
 This is a potent ideology.

 But what do these c-words mean?
 Countries aren’t anything like companies, and the two forms of competition are utterly different beasts (to get a first sense of this, ponder the difference between a failed company, like Enron, and a failed state, like war-wracked Syria or Venezuela.)

-National competitiveness can have many meanings, but the finance curse unpacks the most virulent strain: the Competitiveness Agenda, heavily associated with the now-discredited political movement known as the Purchase Tramadol Overnight Delivery.
+National competitiveness can have many meanings, but the finance curse unpacks the most virulent strain: the Competitiveness Agenda, heavily associated with the now-discredited political movement known as the Buying Tramadol From Mexico.
 In a nutshell, this agenda tells us to hand tax cuts, deregulation, tolerance for monopolies, subsidies, too-big-to-fail banks and big multinationals so they can compete on a global stage.
 In short, we must extract wealth from society, from ordinary people, and hand it to big banks and multinationals, so as to be “competitive.”
 The finance curse shows that this is insane.
 A more ‘competitive’ economy in this sense will increase the role and size of finance, which the finance curse tells us will reduce growth and cause other harms.